-- 2. successfully completed the English and mathematics proficiency requirements or attained the grade of C or higher in ENG 102 and in MAT 105 while attending Our Lady of Holy Cross College; - 3. attainment of a minimum overall grade point average of 2.0; - 4. successfully completed the requirements of the major; - 5. attainment of a minimum grade point average of 2.5 in all social sciences classes during the freshman and sophomore years.
+- 2. attainment of a minimum overall grade point average of 2.0; - 3. successfully completed the requirements of the major; - 4. attainment of a minimum grade point average of 2.5 in all social sciences classes during the freshman and sophomore years.